ariel-frischer/find-github-prospects/README.md

 ### Installation

-1. Navigate to the tool's directory:
+1. Create and activate a virtual environment using `uv` (assuming you are in the project root):
     ```bash
-    cd repobird-leadgen
+    uv venv
+    source .venv/bin/activate  # On Windows use `.venv\Scripts\activate`
     ```
-2. Install the tool and its dependencies using `uv` (recommended) or `pip`:
+2. Install the tool and its dependencies:
     ```bash
     uv pip install -e .
     ```